 Broken Yolk Restaurant (6) has one of nine locations of the immensely popular chain at 3577 Midway Dr. (619-358-9966).
 With over 20 deliciously different omelets and a wide variety of pancakes, waffles and French Toast entrées to choose from you won’t go home hungry when you dine here for breakfast or lunch.
 See Restaurants.

-The big attraction in Point Loma though, is the Valley View Casino Center (1), formerly known as the San Diego Sports Arena at 3500 Sports Arena Blvd.
+The big attraction in the Sorts Arena is the Valley View Casino Center (1), formerly known as the San Diego Sports Arena at 3500 Sports Arena Blvd.
 (619-224-4171).
-In addition to being home of the San Diego Gulls AHL Hockey Club, it’s a year-round local attraction.
+In addition to being home of the San Diego Gulls AHL Hockey Club, it’s a year-round attraction.
 Yes, it’s home to touring attractions like the ice follies, sports events, rodeos, family shows and rock concerts.

-Yet the biggest attraction is Kobey’s Swap Meet (1) (619-226-0650).
+Another big attraction here in the parking lot is Kobey’s Swap Meet (1) (619-226-0650).
 This swap meet is the largest in the county.
 It is held every Fri.–Sun., 7 a.m.–3 p.m.
-Admission ranges from ($1–$2) with children 11 and under are admitted free.
+There is a small admission fee.
 Many vendors accept credit cards.
-See Shopping.
-Use their discount coupon for $1 off regular adult admission!

 Also in the Sports Arena area is the world famous Phil’s BBQ (1) at 3750 Sports Arena Blvd.
 (619-226-6333).
 This local favorite serves the best tasting mesquite grilled chicken and ribs you have ever had.
 They now have locations in Santee, San Marcos and Rancho Bernardo

-Close by is San Diego’s best and only German-American restaurant Kaiserhof Restaurant (2) at 2253 Sunset Cliffs Blvd.
+Close by via Sports Arena Blvd., (see map) which turns into West Pt.
+Loma Blvd. almost at Sunset Cliffs Blvd. is San Diego’s best and only German-American restaurant Kaiserhof Restaurant (2) at 2253 Sunset Cliffs Blvd.
 (619-224-0606).
 To get there travel west on Sports Arena Boulevard until it becomes West Point Loma Boulevard, and take a left at Sunset Cliffs Boulevard.
 This restaurant is famous for its authentic German cuisine and popular biergarten.
 It’s open for lunch Fri.–Sun. and dinner nightly except Monday.
 Also popular is their happy hour Tues.–Fri., 4 p.m.–7 p.m.
 See Restaurants.